 This is one of Satan’s favorite haunts here in Connecticut.
 Surely because of the road’s unique name and rather dicey twists and turns, the ding-dongs who believe in such things pretend that spirits haunt this road.
-Anyone who knows me knows what I think of people who promote such childish foolishness, so I’ll leave that alone and let one of the links below speak for itself.
+Anyone who knows me knows what I think of people who promote such childish foolishness, so I’ll leave that alone.

 I put my life on the line here on my way to speak at the New England Museum Association in Warwick, RI – so I drove the road around 7 AM on a cloudy day.
 The turn off of Route 49 is tricky because, as you’d expect, kids keep stealing the sign so there is none to guide you.
 The first bit passes residential homes and is your normal pastoral road, with old stone walls all along the way.

 Assuming Maude was real and was “murdered by British soldiers” (dubious, at best), why do people like this need to tag on, “and the paranormal” at the end.
 So silly.
-And, by the way, those “nature walking” things are called trails – as both the Pachaug and Quinebaug Trails – get this – cross the road and go along it AND INTO THE HAUNTED WOODS, so I’ll be back here to hike them in due time.
-Let’s hope I don’t get possessed.
+Both the Pachaug and Quinebaug Trails – get this – cross the road and go along it AND INTO THE HAUNTED WOODS!

 So please, read this Excellent site with true stories about the road and ignore all the corny “ghost hunter” type sites.